Table of Contents

 There are many logo ideas to choose from.
-An important question to answer precisely it that the logo must be suitable for you.
-Bigger companies like Coca Cola can rely on using just a logotype as their brands are famous, but smaller companies should use a logo mark while building their brand.
+An important question to answer precisely is that the logo must be suitable for you.
+Bigger companies like Coca-Cola can rely on using just a logotype as their brands are famous, but smaller companies should use a logo mark while building their brand.

 A logo that matches your brand.